Boat Tours and Other Activities in Calanques National Park

 Trails to discover in the heart of nature| © Thibse

-In the Calanques National Park, south of Marseille, there is a coastal strip stretching over 20 kilometres between the village of La Madrague and Cassis, whose coves are very popular with the people of Marseille.
+In the Calanques National Park, south of Marseille, there is a coastal strip of more than 20 kilometres between the village of La Madrague and Cassis, whose coves are very popular with the people of Marseille.

-Many travellers flock there, especially in summer, to spend a relaxing holiday in Provence and enjoy the sun, water and nature in all its splendour.
+Many travellers come here, especially in summer, to spend a relaxing holiday in Provence and enjoy the sun, water and nature in all its splendour.

-If you are planning a trip to Marseille, Les Calanques could be the perfect addition to your city break, allowing you to relax and unwind while admiring the beautiful landscapes from the sea.
+If you are planning a trip to Marseille, Les Calanques can be the perfect complement to your city break, allowing you to relax and unwind while admiring the beautiful landscapes from the sea.
 There are many activities to enjoy in this incredible setting.
 Here are a few ideas:

 Bicycle tour

-An active and fun way to discover this natural environment is by taking a bike tour of the Calanques National Park from Marseille, where you will ride along the most picturesque trails with views of the sea, — from £76
+An active and fun way to discover this natural environment is by taking a bike tour of the Calanques National Park from Marseille, where you will ride along the most picturesque trails with sea views, — from £72

 Hiking tour

-If you prefer to connect with nature on foot, you can join a hiking tour of the Calanques National Park from Marseille, ideal for exploring its rock formations and hidden coves — from £36
+If you prefer to connect with nature on foot, you can join a hiking tour of Calanques National Park from Marseille, ideal for exploring its rock formations and hidden coves — from £34

 Climbing excursion

-The more adventurous can opt for a climbing excursion in the Calanques National Park from La Ciotat, which combines sport and spectacular views in an incomparable setting, — from £241
+The more adventurous can opt for a climbing excursion in Calanques National Park from La Ciotat, combining sport and spectacular views in an incomparable setting — from £227

 Book your bike tour of the Calanques from Marseille